Click links for specific league scoring:

-Please note: A discrepancy in payment structure, between what is shown by the system and the tables shown here, that results in a payout structure above the tables shown here will result in the contest being paid at the rate shown by the tables here.
-A discrepancy in payment structure, between what is shown by the system and the tables shown here, that results in a payout structure below the tables shown here, will result in the contest being paid at the rate shown by the system.
+Please note: A discrepancy in payment structure, between what is shown by the system and the tables shown here, which results in a payout structure above the tables shown here will result in the contest being paid at the rate shown by the tables here.
+A discrepancy in payment structure, between what is shown by the system and the tables shown here, which results in a payout structure below the tables shown here, will result in the contest being paid at the rate shown by the system.

 Play Cards can be created with matchups from different sports.
 However, athletes can only be matched up against athletes from the same sport.

 Only one Play Card can be created at a time.
 Play Card selections are saved for 10 minutes.
-Customers must either enter the contest with the selected Play Card within this time period or the Play Card will be emptied and the customer must re-select the matchups within the Play Card.
+Customers must either enter the contest with the selected Play Card within this time period or the Play Card will be emptied and the customer must re-select the matchups for the Play Card.

 No athlete may be chosen more than once per Play Card.

 Contest grading is an automatic process.
-In the event that contest grading differs from the grading rules displayed below, the rules below will be manually applied and game results will be adjusted to conform to our standard grading procedure.
+In the event that contest grading differs from the grading rules below, the rules below will be manually applied and game results will be adjusted to conform to our standard grading procedure.

 Play Cards with one (1) push or void play will be considered a push in their entirety as long as none of the other plays in a Play Card are a loss.
 A single matchup that results in a loss will make the entire Play Card a loss.

 For a contest to be won, all matchups within a Play Card must result in a win.
-A tie or “push” in one matchup, or a void matchup, will result in that contest being declared a loss.

 The only scoring that will be used for the completion of contests and the determination of prize distribution are those that are categorized as "Final."
 Each athlete score is graded independently.
-Scores can be adjusted at the sole discretion of Dober Management.
+Scores can be adjusted at the sole discretion of Dober Games Management.